codership/documentation/galeracluster/source/training/videos/index.rst

    .. rst-class:: list-stats

-      published: march 2016; length: 4 mins
+      published: mar 2016; length: 4 mins

    .. rst-class:: list-abstract

-      This fairly non-technical video presents Galera Cluster:  How it works and the benefits to organizations using it.
+      This fairly non-technical video presents Galera Cluster:  How it works and its benefits.
+It's designed for business managers and executes, to help them to understand Galera.

    .. rst-class:: sub-heading list-sub-header